Home Compare ALC.SW vs TRU

 Alcon vs TransUnion: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with TransUnion carrying a narrow edge on growth.
+TransUnion holds the cleaner structural position, with the lead spread across valuation and growth.
 Alcon still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity